BLprojects-1/TradeStats/src/utils/README.md

-# Authentication System in TICKR
+# Authentication System in TradeStats

-This document provides an overview of how authentication works in TICKR.
+This document provides an overview of how authentication works in TradeStats.

 ## Overview

-TICKR uses Supabase for authentication, with the following features:
+TradeStats uses Supabase for authentication, with the following features:

 - Email/password authentication
 - Email confirmation